 As a recommended further check on airflow, use a velometer to measure the airflow from each outlet.
 The most convenient instrument to use is a handheld vane type velocity meter that fits directly over the outlet.
-The Turbo-Meter (Davis Instruments Catalog No. DS105107) or equivalent meter will give a direct LED readout on the Knots (FPM x 100) setting, when multiplied by 2 gives the CFM of the outlet within an accuracy of 10%.
-(Multiply 'knots' by 0.94 to obtain L/s.)
 Refer to Technote 113 for more information.

 By measuring and totaling the airflow of all outlets, the total airflow of the system can be closely approximated and provide a crosscheck for the airflow determined from the motor amperage using the airflow-amperage table that is shipped with the Blower module.
-Use Table 10 to correct the airflow
+Use Table 11 to correct the airflow.